cs50spring2021/nuggets-nunchuck-buccaneer/IMPLEMENTATION.md

 ```

 ### quitClient

 ```c
     * exit curses with endwin()
     * print the explanation passed in the quit message
     * exit main with zero;
 ```

+## Other modules
+> seems like you were missing a header here.

 ### pos2D

 Psuedocode:

 ```c
 pos2D_new:
     * allocate memory to a new pos2D struct